mxwtnb/ampo/README.md

 ### Background

-This was built and submitted for the [Hookathon C1](https://learnweb3.learnweb3.io/hackathons/hookathon-c1/), a hackathon for Uniswap V4 hooks.
+This project was built and submitted for the [Hookathon C1](https://learnweb3.learnweb3.io/hackathons/hookathon-c1/), a hackathon for Uniswap V4 hooks.

 Feel free to check out the [accompanying slides](https://docs.google.com/presentation/d/1xeaBmTHIDDWf5YchmquMXHaOp3F_LkDre-ubl_WtfKI/) for an overview of the motivation behind the project as well as how the mechanism works.